kkensuke/myjb-en/_sources/tools/usefulMacApps/usefulMacApps.md

 ## [Zotero](https://www.zotero.org/)
 Zotero is a free and open source useful app for managing research papers.
 You can manage your papers with tags and folders.
-You can also use it as a browser extension.
-You can import papers from browser with a single click.
+You can import papers from browser with a single click using a browser extension: [Zotero Connector](https://www.zotero.org/download/connectors).